Cost-Effective ICU Telemedicine

 Telemedicine in the intensive care unit (tele-ICU) is expected to address geographic health disparities through more efficient resource allocation.
 Our previous economic evaluation demonstrated tele-ICU to be cost-effective in most cases and cost saving in some cases, compared to conventional intensive care unit (ICU) care without adequate intensivist coverage.

 This study’s objective is to examine how to optimize the cost-effectiveness of tele-ICU use by selecting highest risk (i.e., both highest mortality and highest cost) subpopulations.
-We also explore potential cost savings.
+Researchers also explore potential cost savings.

 Materials and Methods